MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/replication-error-8524.md

 ---
 # Active Directory Replication Error 8524: The DSA operation is unable to proceed because of a DNS lookup failure

-This article describes an issue where Active Directory Replications fail with Win32 error 8524: "The DSA operation is unable to proceed because of a DNS lookup failure."
+This article describes symptoms, cause, and resolution steps for AD operations that fail with Win32 error 8524:

+> The DSA operation is unable to proceed because of a DNS lookup failure.

 _Original product version:_ &nbsp;Windows 10 - all editions, Windows Server 2012 R2
 _Original KB number:_ &nbsp;2021446